acidanthera/MacHyperVSupport/README.md

 Hyper-V integration services for macOS.
 Requires a Generation 2 virtual machine on Windows Server 2012 R2 / Windows 8.1 or higher.
 Windows Server 2016 is currently unsupported.

-All Intel macOS versions are supported. macOS 12.0 and newer should use `MacHyperVSupportMonterey.kext` instead.
+All Intel macOS versions are supported.

 ### Supported Hyper-V devices and services
 - Heartbeat